-It should be noted that this Agreement provides that its entry into force is subject to ratification by the Parliamentary Assembly of BH.
-This ratification has not taken place and the Agreement therefore has not entered into force.
+Nevertheless, the Agreement has not entered into force according to its text.
 In addition, according to press reports, a new such Agreement between RS and FRY is being prepared.
 It seems therefore sufficient to briefly identify the most problematic parts of the Agreement.